 We're going to illustrate a map.
 A fairly simple directive, but before we go any further we need to establish why we're illustrating it.
 By illustrating we're going to give the final product personality, flair, a bit of life.
-We're going to hope that the user is drawn into it, attracted to it and once we have their attention - that they can use it.
+We're going to hope that the user is drawn into it, attracted to it, and that once we have their attention, they can use it.

 In producing this map we're not only illustrating, but also designing information graphics; finding that age-old balance between form and function.

 As a basis for my map I turned to Google Earth and happily made as many screenshots as I liked.
 I traced them, referred to them for place names, street names, service information etc. and this is no problem whatsoever.
 I was even able to use photography from contributors far and wide who publish their shots on Google Earth via Panoramio.
 However, in order for me to use these images for web-based tutorials I needed to comply with certain guidelines.